-If we are unable to substantially utilize our net operating loss carryforward, our financial results will be adversely affected.
+If we are unable to substantially utilize our net operating loss ("NOL") carryforward, our financial results will be adversely affected.

-As of December 31, 2014, we had federal and state net operating losses of approximately \$77 million and \$36 million, respectively, which may be utilized against future federal and state income taxes, respectively.
+As of December 31, 2015 we had federal and state net operating losses of approximately \$88 million and \$47 million, respectively, which may be utilized against future federal and state income taxes, respectively.
 In general, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating losses, or NOLs, to offset future taxable income.
 In general, an ownership change occurs if the aggregate stock ownership of certain stockholders (generally 5% stockholders, applying certain look-through and aggregation rules) increases by more than fifty percentage points over such stockholders' lowest percentage ownership during the testing period (generally three years).
 Purchases of our common stock in amounts greater than specified levels, which are beyond our control, or prior issuances of our common stock, could create a limitation on our ability to utilize our NOLs for tax purposes in the future.
 Limitations imposed on our ability to utilize NOLs could cause federal and state income taxes to be paid earlier than would be paid if such limitations were not in effect and could cause such NOLs to expire unused, in each case reducing or eliminating the benefit of such NOLs.
 Furthermore, we may not be able to generate sufficient taxable income to utilize our NOLs before they expire.
 If any of these events occur, or have occurred in the past, we may not derive some or all of the expected benefits from our NOLs.
+We have determined that we have experienced prior ownership changes occurring in 2005, 2007, and 2015.
+NOLs generated prior to these changes, although subject to an annual limitation, can be utilized in future years as well as any post change NOLs.
 In addition, at the state level there may be periods during which the use of NOLs is suspended or otherwise limited, which would accelerate or may permanently increase state taxes owed.